rleir/virt-shoe/README.md

 # virt-shoe

 ## Given a server with no operating system loaded, how quickly can you have it up ready to host virtual servers or containers?
-With this project, about an hour, mostly unattended.:sleeping:
+With this project, the elapsed time is about an hour, mostly unattended.:sleeping:

 ### Introduction
 This project uses Cobbler, and Puppet.
 Virtualization uses OpenVZ (future: Docker, LXC and KVM).
 Many thanks to the folks in those projects; with their help, our task is easy.

-We have an alpha release: used by one person, in one environment.
+We have an alpha release: used by one person, in one environment, no Docker yet.

 Hardware: we use HP 1U E5620 servers with 96G RAM and a few terabytes of disk space.
 Future: configurable to support other types of servers (loan me another kind of server so I can port to it).
 We need to experiment to learn what is the practical minimum RAM size.